A Melon, A Wet Newspaper & A Leather Glove

 Foley artist Sue Harding demonstrates the tricks of her trade.
 Clip taken from BBC Radio 4’s Film Programme.

-MIT/CSAIL researchers add realistic sounds to silent videos, a step toward automating sound effects for movies?
+MIT researchers have developed a computer system that independently adds realistic sounds to silent videos.
+Although the technology is nascent, it’s a step toward automating sound effects for movies.

 “From the gentle blowing of the wind to the buzzing of laptops, at any given moment there are so many ambient sounds that aren’t related to what we’re actually looking at,” says MITPhD student Andrew Owens .
 “What would be really exciting is to somehow simulate sound that is less directly associated to the visuals.”

 The notion of artificial sound generation has been around for sometime now, with concepts such as procedural audio, and in many ways its long overdue that the same amount of attention and computing power that is afforded to visual effects, be directed towards sound generation.
 CSAIL is directed by Tim Berners-Lee and is the largest research laboratory at MIT and one of the world’s most important centres of information technology research.
 I have found several articles which discuss this new development and have selected sections of them here :